The Australian Consumer Law (ACL) is a national law that sets out consumer rights (consumer guarantees).

 - penalties, enforcement powers and consumer redress options.

-It is important that you are aware of your rights and obligations under the ACL.
-For further details please visit the Consumer Affairs Victoria website.
+It is important that you are aware of your rights and obligations under the ACL. .Please consult the responsible agency for more information.